Ways to Volunteer

 Habitat for Humanity does not provide lunch for volunteers so we suggest you bring your own.
 On occasion, people or groups will provide lunch for all volunteers so you may be surprised on certain build dates.

+Yes.
+Safety standards require that volunteers be 16 or older on construction sites and 18 or older in the Habitat Store.
+Volunteers aged 16 or 17 must have a Liability Form completed by a parent or legal guardian.
 While the majority of our volunteer opportunities are most appropriate for youth over the age of 16, we do encourage the involvement of all youth.
 There are many ways for young people to help the efforts of Habitat for Humanity.
-For information on how to get youth under the age of 16 involved, contact our Volunteer Coordinator at (509)943-5555 x205 or email at email@example.com.
+For information on how to get youth under the age of 16 involved, contact our Volunteer Coordinator at (509)943-5555 x200 or email at email@example.com.